Chapter 11. Canvases

 • A Canvas can overlay another control, invisibly if desired, in such a way as to let its powers and those of the other control supplement one another.

 A Canvas and a window’s background have much in common.
 A Canvas does not have a BackColor or a HasBackColor property, so it lacks a window’s simplest level of just displaying a solid color as its rearmost layer.
 But it has both a Backdrop and a Graphics property, and you use these to draw into a Canvas and into a window’s background in identical fashion.
 Also, a Canvas and a window receive some similar events.
-The treatment of window backgrounds at the end of Chapter 9 was rather sketchy; the expectation was that you ...
+The treatment of window backgrounds at the end of Chapter 9 was rather sketchy; the expectation was that you would come to this ...

 Get REALBasic: TDG, 2nd Edition now with the O’Reilly learning platform.